napix/NapixServer/docs/high_level.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 There is two places where the strings are validated.
-First in the :meth:`validate_resource_*<managers.Manager.validate_resource_FIELDNAME>` methods that check each field individually.
+First in the :meth:`validate_resource_*<base.Manager.validate_resource_FIELDNAME>` methods that check each field individually.
-Then in the :meth:`~managers.Manager.validate_resource` that validate the whole data dictionary.
+Then in the :meth:`~base.Manager.validate_resource` that validate the whole data dictionary.
 It may be used to convert integers to strings, clean a string, ensure consistency etc.

 Those methods get the object (the whole dict or each field) to validate by argument and must return the correct value.
-When a value is incorrect, the method throws a :exc:`~ValidationError` with a string describing the kind of error the user did.
+When a value is incorrect, the method throws a :exc:`~napixd.exceptions.ValidationError` with a string describing the kind of error the user did.

 With the HostManager, we may want to check that users are sending an array of strings as the hostnames attribute